xmartlabs/xmartlabs.github.io/_posts/2018-06-21-ML-Kit-CoreML.md

 Also we note a very small advantage for Core ML here.

 Another factor which might influence a decision between these two frameworks is the energy consumption.
-In the tests we made we could see a pretty that Core ML consumes more energy than ML Kit.
+In the tests we made, we could see that Core ML consumes more energy than ML Kit.
 You can see that in the following image, where Core ML is running during the first half and ML Kit during the second:

 <div style="text-align:center;margin-bottom:20px">
 <img src="/images/mlkit/energy.png" alt="Energy comparison chart" /><br>